Learn from the Best! 6 Resources to Learn a Language from Native Speakers

 These points then lead to upgraded status that can remove ads, allow that user’s questions to appear at the top of the page and more.
 If you post enough, you can also access online chat, online video chat and instant messaging to other users.

-CoffeeStrap is a language exchange program available online or via Android app.
+CoffeeStrap is a language exchange program available online.
 In exchange for helping someone learn your native language, a native speaker will help you learn his/her native language.
 What a good trade!

 The program allows you to text, telephone chat or video chat with other users, giving you the opportunity to improve your speaking, reading and writing.